OhioBob/Grannus-Expansion-Pack/README.md

 # Changelog:
 ## v0.9.0.0
+* Updated for Kopernicus 1.3.1-4 and GPP 1.6.1.0.
-* Changed file structure to enanble on demand loading.
+* Changed file structure to enable on demand loading.
 * Added Final Frontier ribbons.
 * Changed semimajor axes and periods of Nodens and Belisama.
 * Revised CelestialBodies.pdf.